6 Things Restaurateurs Wish They Knew Before They Opened Their Doors

 The food and beverage industry is a competitive one, partly because it draws people from all walks of life.
 The quest to make delicious food for hungry people appeals to many, from the classically trained chef to the amateur cook faithfully preparing family recipes.

-But that doesn’t mean entrepreneurial bakers, chefs, brewers, and baristas should be discouraged by the competition.
+But that doesn’t mean entrepreneurial mobile restaurants, bakers, chefs, brewers, and baristas should be discouraged by the competition.
 There’s plenty of success to go around for the restaurateurs who work hard and make wise business choices.

 Here are six factors to consider before you make any major moves toward opening a restaurant: